cjbassi/rubbish/README.md

-# trash-cli (trash)
+# trash-man (trash)

 A command line tool written in Rust to interface with the OS's trash-can.

 Currently only Linux is supported.

-**Warning**: trash-cli is currently beta level and no guarantees are made about its integrity of managing your files.
+**Warning**: trash-man is currently beta level and no guarantees are made about its integrity of managing your files.
 Additionally, it currently does not properly handle trashing files if the files are on a different filesystem/partition than the home folder.

 The executable is called `trash` and the following subcommands are provided: